sguox002/leetcode/leetcode-all.md

 given position x, return the min number of jumps to home (at position 0)
 bfs: with two status. either from right or from left. need store position and direction also, the visited array.
 ->>

+#### bfs in graph or tree.

+<<-210	Course Schedule II    		41.7%	Medium
+given a list of prerquisite, return the ordering of course taken
+bfs: remove source nodes layer by layer.
+->>
+<<-207	Course Schedule    		43.8%	Medium
+given a list of prerquisites, check if we you can finish all the courses.
+dfs: no cycle. detect if there is a cycle.
+->>

+<<-1136	Parallel Courses    		61.1%	Hard
+given a list of prerquisitites relations.
+In a semester you can study any number of courses if cleared. return the min semester needed.
+- put all sources in queue and clear them and do bfs.
+->>

+<<-301	Remove Invalid Parentheses    		44.1%	Hard
+remove min number of parenthesis to make it valid, return all possible combinations.
+backtracking: ???
+bfs: if we find the first invalid, we shall stop adding stuff into queue. try remove each ( or ). slower than backtracking.
+->>

+<<-527	Word Abbreviation    		55.5%	Hard
+given n strings, generate abbreviation for each word with min length
+- begin with first char followed by number of digits + last char
+- if conflict using longer prefix
+- if cannot keep abbreviation shorter, keep the original.
+bfs: first round, remove those string which is unique using first and last. using hashmap to save the ambiguous strings. the use longer prefix for the remaining.
+->>

 ## union-find